vallauri-ict/formula-1-Teolisio10/FormulaOneWebApiRest/README.md

 # Formula One Web API Rest
-This is the main project that access a localhost site
+This is the main project.
+By accessing the *localhost* site, the APIs load the data from the Database, and here are displayed in Tables and Card with Modals<br>
+Otherwise is possible to read the json that return from the API request by typing manually the resource<br>
+I used a [template](https://demos.creative-tim.com/argon-dashboard/docs/getting-started/overview.html) to facilitate the structure

 # Web Services
 Semplification and analysis of the main web services